Arête du Génépi (Arête Sud)

 There are no restrictions in climbing and mountaineering.

 Best season goes from the end of June to the middle of September.
-The sunny East face of Aiguille du Génépi is a classic destination also in winter time, doing the long approach by ski and obviously with the correct gear.
+The sunny East face of Aiguille du Génépi is a classic destination also in winter time, approaching it by ski and obviously with the correct winter gear.

 Refuge d’Argentière m.
 2771 - C.A.F (French Alpine Club)